xkuang/2016US_ELECTION/instruction.md

-    select three plots from analysis to polish and share, showing different trends and should be polished with appropriate labels, units, and titles, giving insight into the data set that you investigated.
+    select three plots from analysis to polish and share, showing different trends and should be polished with appropriate labels, units, and titles, giving insight into the data set that you investigated. three strong plots consulted with the document, Creating Effective Plots.

     Avoid: plots in the Final Plots section do not reveal a finding or pattern in the data set.
-    three strong plots consulted with the document, Creating Effective Plots.
+Final Plots are not polished and are missing titles or units.

     A final section called “Reflection”: